 It’s The X-Files You Know And Love

 Sometimes comics based on licenced properties are not that great.
 This is usually because the creators haven’t been able to capture what makes the characters and concepts special or understand how they tick.
 I can happily report that this is not the case with The X-Files: Season 10 comic.
-Even with 12 year gap, Mulder and Scully are just how you remember them and we’re treated to stories which feel as they should.
+Even with a 12-year gap, Mulder and Scully are just how you remember them and we’re treated to stories which feel as they should.

 Writer Joe Harris and a string of great artists have captured Mulder and Scully perfectly on the page to create an enjoyable read.
 Their mannerisms and dialogue are spot on and feels they haven’t been gone all this time.
 Mulder is still charismatic and jokey, but serious when it comes to his mission of finding the truth.
 Scully is still smart and the voice of reason.
 She isn’t the same sceptic she used to be, but when you consider what both of them have seen it’s understandable.
 Overall, the chemistry between the two is still there and it’s a joy to read.

-Story-wise, The X-Files: Season 10 comic feels like like watching the TV series.
-The format is very similar with the a conspiracy subplot which bubbles away with monster-of-the-week stories sprinkled throughout.
+Story-wise, The X-Files: Season 10 comic feels like watching the TV series.
+The format is very similar to the conspiracy subplot which bubbles away with monster-of-the-week stories sprinkled throughout.
 As always, the truth is always out there and the comic does a great job of dangling it in front of the characters, as well as the reader.
 You want to grab hold of it, but it’s just out of reach.

 Chris Carter Is Involved

 One of the reasons that the characters and themes are so on-point is because The X-Files creator, Chris Carter, was so heavily involved.
-Acting as Executive Producer on the comic series, Carter was hands on with the series which is one of the reasons it feels so much like the X-Files you know and love.
+Acting as Executive Producer on the comic series, Carter whands-on on with the series which is one of the reasons it feels so much like the X-Files you know and love.
 He also co-plotted the series with Joe Harris which allows means the characters and stories were able to develop and be told in a manner which it deserves to be.